zeus0911/Graph-Neural-Network-with-Pytorch-Geometric/README.md

-Basics of Graph Theory and Graph Convolutional Network with Pytorch Geometric on **KarateClub ** dataset
+Basics of Graph Theory and Graph Convolutional Network with Pytorch Geometric on <b>KarateClub</b> dataset